Champaign County Circuit Court

 What Should I Wear?

 It is important to be comfortable, as you may be sitting for long periods of time.
 You do not have to wear business attire, but your clothing should be appropriate for a courtroom.
 This means that clothing should be clean and well-fitting, and should not be revealing or display offensive writing or slogans.
 It is a good idea to avoid shorts, flip flops, or short skirts.
 Each judge has different rules for his or her courtroom, but it is generally good practice to err on the side of more conservative clothing.
 Dress for the season, though it is also a good idea to bring layers, as the courtroom may sometimes be cold.

 What am I Allowed to Bring to Jury Service?

 Jury service can require a potential juror to wait a considerable length of time.
 For this reason, you may want to bring reading material or other things to pass the time, such as crossword puzzles.
 Though small handicrafts may be used while waiting, please be aware that only plastic crochet hooks or knitting needles will be allowed into the courthouse.
-NO ELECTRONIC DEVICES ARE ALLOWED IN THE CHAMPAIGN COUNTY COURTHOUSE.
-This includes: mobile or cellular telephones, laptop computers, tablet computers, eReaders, cameras (still or video), audio recording devices or any other form of electronics.
+You may bring electronics into the courthouse and use them appropriately in public areas.
+Devices must always be on “silent” mode and may never be used in courtrooms.
+For more information, you may review Champaign County Administrative Order 2022-01.
 Though it may seem inconvenient, this policy is designed to help protect the identity of jurors, and to ensure a fair and impartial trial.